baxpr/mavol/README.md

 # Corrected computation of multi-atlas regional volumes

 Some versions of the multi-atlas segmentation pipeline labeled `Multi_Atlas` and `Multi_Atlas_v2` were affected by a bug in a toolbox.
-The regional volumes reported in the `VOL_TXT/target_processed_label_volumes.txt` file were underestimated in many cases.
+The regional volumes reported in the `VOL_TXT/target_processed_label_volumes.txt` file were slightly underestimated in many cases.

 The code here loads the multi-atlas segmentation result images (`SEG/orig_target_seg.nii.gz`, and `TICV/orig_target_ticv.nii.gz` if available) and computes correct regional volumes.
 It also reports the size of the error in the original output.